pjq/auto_sync_branch/README.md

-Script for auto sync the code from branch [A] to [B] with just one click
+Script for auto sync/merge the code from branch [A] to [B] with just one click

 ## How to start
 ```
 vim config.txt